AppletunsApples/EOMIP/README.md

 # Inverse is not included in this plugin for a myriad of reasons.
 Below are the plugins I have opted for.
 More may be added in the future!
-~~Confidence: KOing a pokemon with Attacks/Special Attacks raises the stat by 1.
-Being unable to KO lowers the stat by 1.~~ ~~Ability Share~~: All Pokemon share the same ability.
+~~Confidence~~: KOing a pokemon with Attacks/Special Attacks raises the stat by 1.
+Being unable to KO lowers the stat by 1.
+~~Ability Share~~: All Pokemon share the same ability.
 **Shared Levels**: All Pokemon's stats are calced to the same level.
 **Benjamin Butterfree**: Pokemon devolve upon fainting.
 Once it has fainted in its initial form, it will be fainted until the next battle (unless revived).